 Rohit ‘Ro’ Kumar.
-Three years ago, I watched a documentary film about plastic pollution.
+Three years ago, a bunch of us watched a documentary film about plastic pollution.
 That same night, when I looked at my plastic toothbrush, it didn’t make sense to me anymore.
-When I couldn’t find a good eco-friendly alternative to the plastic toothbrush on the market, I decided to make one!
+When we couldn’t find a good eco-friendly alternative, we decided to make one!
 Today, we manufacture the most eco-friendly toothbrush available.
-Along the way, and during my time at UC Berkeley and Stanford, I have interacted with some of the leading environmental activists in the world.
-I now spend a great deal of time speaking about this issue to help create a shift in awareness.
+Along the way, we’ve teamed up with some of the leading environmental activists in the world to increase awareness about plastic pollution.

 Over 4.7 billion plastic toothbrushes that will never biodegrade are dumped in landfills and oceans every year worldwide.
 Founded on the belief that little changes can make a big difference for our health and the planet, Brush with Bamboo’s goal is to replace plastic toothbrushes with the ecological bamboo alternative.